Best All-Weather Tires for Trucks in 2026

 Two tires can both look winter-ready, yet feel very different on your truck.
 Use these comparison points when shopping:

-• Load rating: trucks that tow, haul, or use LT sizes need extra attention to load range and load index.
+- Load rating and construction: trucks that tow, haul, or require LT sizes need extra attention to load range, load index, and tire construction.

 Common mistakes truck owners make when buying all-weather tires

-• Ignoring LT requirements.
-Some pickups need LT-rated tires or higher load capacity, especially for towing or payload.
+- Ignoring LT requirements.
+Some pickups need LT-rated construction or higher load capacity, especially for towing or payload.
+Do not assume an XL tire is a direct LT substitute.

 Maintenance tips to get the best performance year-round